canonical/postgresql-k8s-operator/docs/explanation/legacy-charm.md

 ## Config options supported by modern charm

-The legacy charm config options were not moved to the modern charm due to no need.
+The legacy charm configuration options were not moved to the modern charm due to no need.
 The modern charm applies the best possible configuration automatically.
-Feel free to [contact us](https://chat.charmhub.io/charmhub/channels/data-platform) about the DB tuning/config options.
+Feel free to [contact us](/reference/contacts) about the DB tuning/config options.

 ## Extensions supported by modern charm